urbanwildlifeinstitute/UWIN_tutorials/tutorials/static occupancy/static_occupancy.md

 [Back to table of contents ⤒](#tutorial-aims)
 ## 5. Predicting & plotting model outputs

-Though our null hypothesis was most supported (e.g. a lower AIC), we can use the `habitat_model` to exemplify how to predict occupancy across covariates, or in this example, proportion of forest or water.
-Let's plot how occupancy changes across varying proportions of forest.
+Though our null hypothesis was most supported (e.g. a lower AIC), we can use the `habitat_model` to demonstrate how to predict occupancy across covariates, or in this example, proportion of forest or water.
+Let's plot how occupancy changes across varying proportions of forest cover.

 To do this we need to consider two types of data, our original forest values, and the scaled values we fed into our model.
 Let's examine the ranges of those data to inform our prediction data set.